2 T olive oil

 A less expensive brand of roma tomatoes may have tomato “shoulders” in the can.
 You’ll feel those when you do the squishing.
 Discard them.
 They are not good on pizza.

-If you use another brand or type of tomato, you may find that the flavors are off or that the sauce is too full of water.
+If you use another brand or type of tomato, but you may find that the flavors are off or that the sauce is too full of water.
 If it is too full of water you will need to reduce it by simmering – which changes the flavor as this is intentionally a minimally cooked sauce.
+This recipe is based upon the flavors of Cento Italian Peeled Tomatoes.

 But, it’s your sauce and your tomato choice.
 Remember that the flavors will require tweaking if you prefer a different tomato.
 Or you simply may prefer one of these delicious sauces – variation one or variation two.